 Kernel - Processes and threads - Management

 Processes are created in Phoenix-RTOS using forking technique.
-When new process is created the current process forks into two instances - parent and child.
-There are two functions used for process creation in Phoenix-RTOS - each of them should be used depending on the platform and MMU presence.
-The differences between these functions and circumstnces of their usage are discussed in this chapter.
+When new process is created the current process forks into two processes - parent (process which initializes fork) and child.
+There are two forking functions used for process creation in Phoenix-RTOS - each of them should be used depending on the platform and MMU presence.
+The differences between these functions and circumstances of their usage are discussed in this chapter.

 Creating new process using

-The well-known method of creating new process in general purpose operting systems (e.g. UN*X) is a forking.
+The well-known method of creating new process in general purpose operating systems (e.g. UN*X) is a forking.
 The explanation of this method is quite simple.
-In the certain point of time process calls
+In the certain point of time a thread within a process calls

-fork() (parent process).
-From this point of time processess are separated and their operate on their own address spaces what means that all modification of process memory are visible only within them.
-For example lets consider process A forking into processes A and B. After forking, process A modifies variable located at address
+fork() (parent process) and launches the thread within a child process.
+From this point of time processes are separated and they operate on their own address spaces.
+It means that all modification of process memory are visible only within them.
+For example lets consider process A forking into processes A and B. After forking, one of the threads of process A modifies variable located at address

-addr and stores there value 1 and process B modifies the same variable at address
+addr and stores there value 1 and thread of process B modifies the same variable at address

 addr and stores there 2.
 The modification are specific for the forked processes and operating system assures that process A sees the variable located at